The Bermuda Depths: Plot

-On a Bermuda beach, a sleeping Magnus Dens is approached by a beautiful but mysterious woman, Jennie Haniver, who seems to recognize him.
+On a Bermuda beach, a sleeping man, Magnus Dens, is approached by a beautiful but mysterious woman, Jennie Haniver, who seems to recognize him.
 In the meantime, Magnus is dreaming of his childhood, playing on the same beach, watching a turtle egg hatch with his friend Jennie.
 Jumping a few years later, both are playing with a grown turtle, Magnus carves "J+M" inside a heart on the turtle's shell while Jennie makes a cowrie shell necklace for Magnus.
 The scene then shifts to young Magnus on the beach spotting Jennie riding the turtle, heading out to open sea and disappearing beneath the water as he calls after her, then shifts again to his nightmare of the night his father, Lionel, was knocked into the water by an unseen horror in the cave beneath the house and part of his house on a cliff crumbling down to the beach as the storm rages on.

 Finally awakening and groggily gathering his things to go to town, Magnus sees a woman swimming in the ocean.
 He meets his childhood friend, Eric, at the docks.
 When Eric asks him where he has been, he admits he has been drifting for a few years.
 Eric introduces Magnus to Dr. Paulis, whom Eric is working for to finish his master's degree in marine biology.
 Suddenly, the boat lists violently to one side and the net they pulled up has been shredded by something very large and strong.

 That evening, the three men are joined by Eric's wife, Doshan, for dinner at Dr. Paulis' house.
 He explains that he and Eric are doing teratology.
-Dr. Paulis calls out to Delia to hurry up with dinner.
+Dr. Paulis calls out to Delia, their cook, to hurry up with dinner.
 Magnus is intrigued by the necklace she wears, which resembles his own.

 After dinner, upon not getting answers to his question about his father's death from Dr. Paulis, Magnus steps outside.
 He again sees Jennie swimming by the boat.
 He jumps into the water to follow her, but he is saved from drowning and revived on the beach by the woman, whom he does not recognize.
 She returns to the ocean, telling him her name is Jennie Haniver.
 His description of the incident to Dr. Paulis is not taken seriously.
 Dr Paulis tells him the woman must have been joking with him, as "Jennie Haniver" is the name given to a sea creature of local folklore.
 But Delia later tells him the full legend; Jennie Haniver was a beautiful but vain woman who bargained with a mysterious god to save her from a violent storm at sea, and was granted eternal life at the cost of becoming a sea creature who can never again live on land.